nadaAlraei/capstone/README.md

   2. Signup & Confirm reset password Screens & Congratulations Alert (7 Hour)

  -- Sprint 2:
+  1. Link GitHub with JIRA (1.5 Hour)
-  1. appbar, bottom navigation bar, search box (2-3 Hour)
+  2. appbar, bottom navigation bar, search box (2-3 Hour)
-  2. tab bar, all_screen (2-3 Hour)
+  3. tab bar, all_screen (2-3 Hour)
-  3. rebuild previous sections => because was delete when pull,push to git hub process as a result of change branch (3 Hour)
+  4. rebuild previous sections => because was delete when pull,push to git hub process as a result of change branch (3 Hour)
-  4. favorite & under categories (2 Hour)
+  5. favorite & under categories (2 Hour)
-  5. cart & history (2 Hour)
+  6. cart & history (2 Hour)
-  6. rebuild cart & history => because was delete when pull,push to git hub process as a result of change branch (1.5 Hour)
+  7. rebuild cart & history => because was delete when pull,push to git hub process as a result of change branch (1.5 Hour)
-  7. filter screen, product screen, ensure of Media query measurement, add (EN, AR) language (for screens from step 3 to 7) (4 Hour)
+  8. filter screen, product screen, ensure of Media query measurement, add (EN, AR) language (for screens from step 3 to 7) (4 Hour)
-  8. edit (some font size, favorite & under categories from listview to gridview, edit listview in cart_screen, edit some measurement to fit figma phone size) (2.5 Hour)
+  9. edit (some font size, favorite & under categories from listview to gridview, edit listview in cart_screen, edit some measurement to fit figma phone size) (2.5 Hour)